-The third lockdown is as restrictive as the first, when we were in SW Scotland, but cyclists can spread their wings a bit for their daily exercise.
-I have found five fine basic routes – NE, SE, SW, NW and N, with variations (see footnote) – to use as on-road 20 milers, equipped with water, snack and a puncture repair kit, and thus wholly isolated throughout.
-They are extending my knowledge and appreciation of the metropolis.
+The third lockdown is as restrictive as the first, but cyclists can spread their wings a bit for their daily exercise.
+I have found five basic routes – NE, SE, SW, NW and N, with variations (see footnote) – to use as on-road 20 milers, self-sufficiently equipped with water, snack and puncture repair kit.
+They have extended my knowledge and appreciation of the metropolis.

 This was early March’s birthday ride, inspired by Charlotte’s work on our family genealogy.
 Census and other research has revealed a lot of birthplaces and early homes from 2-3 generations back – all in the Lewisham area.
 The Nelsons settled and were born in the Hither Green side of Catford, whereas the maternal Swantons hailed from the slightly more genteel Forest Hill side of the tracks, eventually making it up the slopes to Sydenham.